wittfabian/djangae/docs/db_backend.md

 Cross-namespace foreign keys aren't supported.
 Also namespaces effect caching keys and unique markers (which are also restricted to a namespace).

+## Special Indexes

+The App Engine datastore backend handles certain queries which are unsupported natively by adding hidden fields to the datastore instances.
+The mechanism for adding these fields and then using them during querying is called "special indexing".

+For example, querying for `name__iexact` is not supported by the datastore.
+In this case Djangae generate an additional entity property with the name value lower-cased, and then when performing an iexact query, will lower case the lookup value and use the generated column rather than the `name` column.

+When you run a query that requires special indexes for the first time, an entry will be added to a generated file called `djangaeidx.yaml`.
+You will see this file appear in your project root.
+From that point on, any entities that are saved will have the additional property added.
+If a new entry appears in djangaeidx.yaml, you will need to resave all of your entities of that kind so that they will be returned by query lookups.

+### Distributing djangaeidx.yaml

+If you are writing a portable app, and your app makes queries which require special indexes, you can ship a custom djangaeidx.yaml in the root of your Django app.
+The indexes in this file will be combined with the user's main project djangaeidx.yaml at runtime.

 ## Migrations